Banteay Srei - The Citadel of the women

 Art style: Banteay Srei

 The enchanting temple of Banteay Srei is nearly everyone's favorite site.
-The special charm of
+The

 The unanimous opinion amongst French archaeologists who worked at Angkor is that Banteay Srei is